timothymiller/full-stack-2019/README.md

 ### How to setup MongoDB

-Create a file called '.env' (no single quotes) in the root directory with the following text, replacing <mongodb_uri> with the uri provided for the database you created from MongoDB Atlas.
+Create a file called '.env' (no single quotes) in the root directory with the following text

 ```bash
 MONGODB_URI="<mongodb_uri>"
 ```

+Replace <mongodb_uri> with the uri provided for the database you created from MongoDB Atlas.

 Sensitive credentials must be stored with adequate security in a production enviornment.
 For this, I use Now Secrets.
 Add an environment variable called MONGODB_URI to your web app for accessing your MongoDB instance by executing the following command: